- There were around 8,800 new cases of oesophageal cancer in the UK in 2012, that’s around 24 people every day.

-- Oesophageal cancer is the thirteenth most common cancer in the UK.
+- Oesophageal cancer is the 11th most common cancer in the UK (2012),

-- Oesophageal cancer is the eighth most common cancer in men in the UK, with around 5,600 new cases diagnosed in 2011.
+- In men, oesophageal cancer is the eighth most common cancer in the UK, with around 5,900 cases diagnosed in 2012.

 - In Europe, around 45,900 new cases of oesophageal cancer were estimated to have been diagnosed in 2012.